 Best Practices for Setting Up Rat Traps

-• The right bait can make all the difference.
+- The right bait can make all the difference.
 Rats are omnivores and love everything from seeds and nuts to meat and fish and even sweets.
+You can also try our rat attractant and bait.

-• Set up as many rat traps as possible on the first night, as they become more aware of traps over time and may start to avoid them.
+- Set up as many rat traps as possible once you do set them, as rats become more aware of traps over time and may start to avoid them.

 How to Dispose of Trapped Rats